saleor/saleor-docs/docs/dashboard/orders.md

 ### Order statuses

-There are four possible order statuses (and a **Daft** one), based on the stage of their fulfillment:
+There are four possible order statuses (and a _Daft_ one), based on the stage of their fulfillment:

 * **Unfulfilled** - There are no fulfillments related to an order or each one is canceled.
 An action by a shop operator is required to continue order processing.

-* **Partially fulfilled** - There are some fulfillments with `FULFILLED` status related to an order.
+* **Partially fulfilled** - There are some fulfillments with _Fulfilled_ status related to an order.
 An action by a shop operator is required to continue order processing.

 * **Fulfilled** - Each order line is fulfilled in existing fulfillments.
 Order doesn’t require further actions by a shop operator.

 * **Cancelled** - Order has been canceled.
-Every fulfillment (if there is any) has `CANCELED` status.
+Every fulfillment (if there is any) has _Cancelled_ status.
 Order doesn’t require further actions by a shop operator.

 * **Draft** - Used for orders newly created from dashboard and not yet published.